Optimal modularity and memory capacity of neural reservoirs: Discussion

 \section{Discussion}

+Biological neural networks are often modeled using neurons with threshold-like behavior, such as integrate-and-fire neurons, the Grossberg-Cohen model, or Hopfield networks.
+Reservoirs of threshold-like neurons, like those presented here, provide a simple model for investigating the computational capabilities of biological neural networks.
+By adopting and systematically varying topological characteristics akin to those found in brain networks, such as modularity, and subjecting those networks to tasks we can gain insight into the functional advantages provided by these architectures.

 We have demonstrated that ESNs exhibit optimal modularity both in the context of signal spreading and memory capacity and they are closely linked to the optimal modularity for information spreading.
-Through dynamical analysis we found that balancing local and global cohesion enabled modular reservoirs to spread information across the network and consolidate distributed signals.
+Through dynamical analysis we found that balancing local and global cohesion enabled modular reservoirs to spread information across the network and consolidate distributed signals, although alternative mechanisms may also be in play, such as cycle properties~\cite{Garcia2014}.
 We then showed that such optimal regions coincide with the optimal community strength that exhibit the best memory performance.
 Both the memory capacity and recall task benefited by adopting modular structures over random networks, despite performing in different dynamical regimes (equilibrium versus non-equilibrium).
-Our results suggest strong computational benefits of community structure, and contributes to understanding the role it plays in biological neural networks~\cite{Hilgetag2000, Bullmore2009, Meunier2010, Sporns2004,Hagmann2008, Shimono2015a, Buxhoeveden2002}.
-In light of the influential conceptual paradigm of ``\emph{computation at the edge of chaos}''~\cite{Langton1990, Bertschinger2004, Legenstein2007}, we suggest an analogous concept of ``\emph{computation at the edge of modularity}'', where the dynamical principles of information spreading mark trade-offs in the permeability of information on the network that can promote or hinder performance.